Comparison of PVC Composite: Evaluating Performance, Durability, and Aesthetics

 PVC: Properties and Manufacture

-PVC, or polyvinyl chloride, is a type of plastic.
-It is made from raw materials like salt and oil.
-During manufacturing, these materials undergo a chemical process called polymerization.
-This forms a strong and lightweight product.
+PVC (polyvinyl chloride) is a plastic made from raw materials like salt and oil.
+During manufacturing, these materials undergo a chemical process known as polymerization, resulting in a strong and lightweight product.

 TimberTech Composite: Properties and Manufacture